adobe-research/CHART-Synthetic/README.md

 #### Input/Output
 Input: Outputs of tasks 1-5.

 Output: Set of Data Series.
 Data Series = (name, \[(x_1, y_1), ..., (x_n, y_n)])

 The output of 6a is not given as an input to 6b.

+## Task 7 - End-to-end Data Extraction
+Perform task 6b using only the chart image as input.